 Let’s look at some of the most influential early examples of conflicts and law cases that each played a crucial role to shape the data sovereignty we know today.

-2013 – NSA huge information leak: This incident is also called the Snowden revelations after Edward Joseph Snowden, an employee of the CIA in 2013 that leaked highly classified information of the National Security Agency (NSA).
+2013 – NSA huge information leak: This incident is also called the Snowden Revelation after Edward Joseph Snowden, an employee of the CIA leaked highly classified information about the National Security Agency (NSA) in 2013.

 The leaked information showed countless surveillance programs on personal data and communications around the world.
 This led to a large awareness and debates globally about data privacy and security.